 Judith Kirscht’s characters defy stereotypes as they tussle with the deeply rooted racial and class conflicts that tear apart their Midwestern college town, following the death of Martin Luther King.
 She brings alive a very different view of the conflicts that split the nation.
 I highly recommend her writing.

 –Norma Tadlock Johnson, Author, Hazards of the Game

 Capturing the essence of that troubled period in our history (1968-69) is not an easy task.
 By placing us in a small Midwestern community, taking us through the school year at a local junior high, and telling her story through the voices of children and adults who embody the conflicts triggered by the Vietnam War, racial unrest, and two devastating assassinations, Judith Kirscht gives us a snapshot of the time that is compelling in its vividness and its narrative drive.

 In a quiet Midwestern college town caught up in the turmoil of the 1960’s, Judith Kirscht creates the compelling novel of a junior-high principal struggling to find a way through that tumultuous period … Starting as a noble cause for equality, the unraveling threads of a small town’s prejudices are exposed, fueling disintegration in the relationships among school faculty, friends and marriage.
 Expertly peeling back the layers of emotional entanglements, suspicion and distrust, Nowhere Else To Go is the capstone of a master writer at the top of her craft.

 –Patricia Bloom, Professor Emeritus, University of Miami

-NOTE: Nowhere Else To Go is no longer in print, but is available from the author for $10 (use Contact email to order.
-It is also available used at Amazon.com and at local libraries in Stanwood, Bellingham and Skagit Valley libraries.
+NOTE: Nowhere Else To Go is no longer in print, but is available from the author for $10 (use Contact email to order).
+It is also available at Amazon.comand at local libraries in Stanwood, Bellingham and the Skagit Valley.